wzbillings/AoC-2023/README.md

 # Advent of Code 2023
-Zane Billings

 These are my solutions for Advent of Code 2023.

+## Contents

+* `R`: contains the solution scripts for each problem.
+* `data`: contains the input files for each problem.
+* All the other files are some type of documentation or housekeeping.

+## Getting started

-To reproduce my results, you
+To reproduce my results, you should:
-should:

 1. Clone or download the git repository.
 1. Open the `.Rproj` file in RStudio (if you don't use RStudio, you have